Put Life back in

 Why the Embassy?

-Embassy of the Earth has an extensive track record of setting up communities of problem holders, stakeholders to solve problems simultaneously, faster and on a continuing basis.
-Ways to multiply the problem solving capacity exponentially.
-With common ground, possible futures, clear strategies, attainable objectives and far enough horizons, communities of learners, planners and designers are radically transforming their current realities of threat, stagnation and destruction.
+Embassy of the Earth has an extensive track record of setting up communities of problem owners, stakeholders to solve challenges on landscape and livelihood levels simultaneously, faster and on a continuing basis.
+Multiplying the problem solving capacity of communities exponentially.
+With common ground, possible futures, clear strategies, attainable objectives and far enough horizons, communities and regions are radically transforming their current collective realities of threat, stagnation and destruction.

 WHITE MOUNTAIN COMMUNITY